Public speaking nerves is something which can effect even the most seasoned and talented professional.

-Public speaking anxiety is something which affects all of us to some extent.
-In fact, I believe that Mark Twain was right when he said,“There are two types of speakers: those who are nervous and those who are liars.”
+In fact, Mark Twain probably wasn’t too far away from the truth when he suggested,“There are two types of speakers: those who are nervous and those who are liars.”

-Barbra Streisand, the 72 year old singer and actress is one of the highest-selling female recording artist of all time and even she still gets nervous.
+Barbra Streisand, the singer and actress is one of the highest-selling female recording artist of all time.
+She struggled with public speaking nerves.

-Warren Buffett, the billionaire investor was once terrified of speaking in public and says he used to avoid college classes where he had to get up in front of people.
+Warren Buffett, the billionaire investor was once terrified of speaking in public.
+He says he used to avoid college classes where he had to get up in front of people.

 I believe that even Aristotle, Isaac Newton, and Charles Darwin all had stutters and were nervous speakers at one time in their lives.

-For many people it can be a very scary prospect but the good news is, however nervous you may feel it’s not life threatening.
-To my knowledge no one has ever died from either speaking in public or worrying about speaking in public.
+The good news is, however nervous you may feel, it’s not life threatening.
+To my knowledge no one has ever died from public speaking nerves.

 2. Speak to your audience before you meet them

-If you don’t know them try to get a few email addresses or contact numbers and go out of your way to get to ask them the same questions.
+If you don’t know them, try to get a few email addresses or contact numbers.
+Go out of your way to get to ask them the same questions.